 ***Using these plugins alone does not guarantee that your site is GDPR compliant.
 These plugins are simply helpful suggestions to push companies in the right direction and will require the assistance of a web developer, legal counsel, or GDPR expert.

-Likewise to Forbes, we at Firefly Marketing Inc. believes that
+Likewise to Forbes, we at Firefly Marketing Inc. believe that

 It all comes down to trust and transparency.
 Customers want to know they can trust companies to take care of their personal information and not sell it or use it inappropriately.
 Companies that can demonstrate customer trust will be much more successful than unprepared companies inundated with customer deletion requests.